DumisaniLesley/php_laravel_challenge/README.md

 First name (required), last name (required), Company (foreign key to Companies), email, phone

-Use database migrations to create those schemas above.
+* Use database migrations to create those schemas above.

-Store companies logos in storage/app/public folder and make them accessible from public.
+*Store companies logos in storage/app/public folder and make them accessible from public.

-Use basic Laravel resource controllers with default methods – index, create, store etc.
+*Use basic Laravel resource controllers with default methods – index, create, store etc.

-Use Laravel’s validation function, using Request classes.
+*Use Laravel’s validation function, using Request classes.

-Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page.
+*Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page.

-Use Laravel make:auth as default Bootstrap-based design theme, but remove ability to register.
+*Use Laravel make:auth as default Bootstrap-based design theme, but remove ability to register.

+## Submitting this challenge

+Fork this repo, complete the challenge and share your solutions repo with me.

+### Please include:

+* instructions on how to run your solution